-The Kierkegaard Library is located on the second floor of the Rolvaag Library.
-Its collection serves students, scholars and anyone interested in the writings of Søren Kierkegaard, the 19th-century Danish philosopher.
+To get to the Kierkegaard Library, go to the main entrance of Rolvaag Library, look to your right, go down the stairs, take a left, and we are at the end of the hall.
+The Library’s collection serves students, scholars and anyone interested in the writings of Søren Kierkegaard, the 19th-century Danish philosopher.

 Pre-1856: An important part of the collection is a replication of Kierkegaard’s personal library, based on contemporary records, which consists mainly of Danish and German editions read by Kierkegaard.
-Titles are also included which Kierkegaard might have seen or owned before his death in 1855 (Pre-1856 indicates this section).
+Titles are also included which Kierkegaard might have seen or owned before his death in 1855.

 Kierk 1: Primary sources in all languages, i.e., Kierkegaard as author.